How To: Survive a College-Level Foreign Language Class

 Ask For Help

-Sometimes any professor can get kind of rushed if they believe everyone is working on the same level field.
+Sometimes any professor can get rushed if they believe everyone is working on the same level field.
 I think that foreign language teachers are way more helpful at explaining things if you need help.
-So don’t be afraid to stop the teacher and ask for clarification if they are moving a bit too fast.
-They should understand that you are learning a new language so you may need a few extra examples sometimes.
+Don’t be afraid to stop the teacher and ask for clarification if they move a bit too fast.
+They should understand that you are learning a new language, so you may need a few extra examples sometimes.

 Don’t Hold Back